 What's missing?
 Asking this question of children is a fun game.
 It's fun to hear what the various ages think is important.
+(Candy?)
 Flashlights, batteries, candles and matches are a necessity.
-Keep the batteries out of the flashlights (where they can corrode and ruin the flashlight) in zip lock bags with a piece of paper with the date, or, replace them in the spring and fall, when you change the batteries in your smoke detectors.
+Keep the batteries out of the flashlights (where they can corrode and ruin the flashlight) in zip lock bags with the date, or, replace them in the spring and fall, when you change the batteries in your smoke detectors.

 What else will we absolutely need but might not be able to get?
 It wasn't that long ago when families "stormed" the video stores before inclement weather.
-Now, many of those businesses are out of business.
 Now, children have their cell phones, with pictures, texting, emails and internet access.
-They encounter the world through You Tube.
+They encounter the world through Facebook and Instagram.
 Many households only have cell phones now.
 Even if that is the case, to prepare for power outages and cell service interruptions, keep an old plastic plug-in for times when signals are interrupted.
 Technology sure is buzzing along at a fast clip but some of the old fashioned ones are the simplest and serve us well in unusual times that sever us from our customary resources.
 In fact, emergency preparedness officials are on the lookout for ham radio operators!

-So, no, we don't need to rent movies but it is a good idea to have cards, games and craft materials on hand.
+So, while we don't need to rent movies, it is a good idea to have cards, games and craft materials on hand.
 I worry that families don't.
 I hope that I am worrying needlessly and that all families play some games not requiring electricity or batteries.
 I always watched with wonder and delight, when my children enjoyed the occasional power outage because they got to have a fire in the fireplace and candles and card games.
 They'd be having a blast and then, as soon as the power came back on, they'd exclaim, "Hooray!" and run to the phone and television.
+(Now, it would be back to devices and screens.)
 As I said, some things are predictable.

-Cathleen Drinan is the health agent for the town of Halifax, MA.
+Cathleen Drinan is the health agent for Halifax and Plympton, MA.
 She wants to hear how you prepare for storms and what games you play during power outages.
 She can be reached at 781 293 6768 or cdrinan@town.halifax.ma.us